Odizinne/QMS/README.md

 # QMS - QuickMonitorSwitcher

-One click on/off secondary screen
+One click on/off secondary monitors

 ![image](assets/screenshot.png)
 ![image](assets/tray_icon.png)
 ![image](assets/tray_icon_off.png)

-Uses displayswitch to toggle your screen in windows and ddcci commands to turn off / on your monitor.
+Uses displayswitch.exe to toggle your screen in windows and DDCCI commands to turn off / on your monitor.
 It is really basic and will maybe be extended to support multiple monitors one day.

 **Disclaimer: QMS relies on DDCCI commands, which may vary in effectiveness depending on your hardware.**